Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

-In the first category, AdaptFormer~\cite{chen2022adaptformer} serves as a typical example.
-It marks the first instance of adapting vision transformers to a broad array of downstream visual recognition tasks using adapters.
-Notably, AdaptFormer doesn't modify the structure of the adapter but demonstrates that parallel insertion of adapters is more efficacious for vision tasks than the sequential insertion typically employed in NLP tasks.
-Another key contribution is Convpass~\cite{jie2022convolutional}, which highlights that current adapters are hindered by a lack of strong inductive bias, limiting their performance.
-To overcome this, Convpass incorporates trainable convolutional blocks, thereby enhancing the adapter's capabilities by integrating the strengths of convolutional neural networks.
-Additionally, AIM~\cite{yang2023aim} introduces adapters specialized in spatial, temporal, and joint domains, while ST-Adapter~\cite{pan2022st} offers a spatiotemporal adapter.
-Both methods are tailored to improve a vision model's spatiotemporal reasoning for video understanding tasks.
-In the field of robotic manipulation, Rob-Adapter~\cite{sharma2023lossless} applies the classic bottleneck architecture, commonly used in image classification, for lossless adaptation.
+\textbf{Tasks-specific Adapters.} AdaptFormer~\cite{chen2022adaptformer} is a typical example.
+It represents the first instance of adapting vision transformers to a broad array of downstream visual recognition tasks using adapters.
+Unlike conventional approaches in NLP that utilize sequential insertion of adapters, AdaptFormer demonstrates that parallel insertion of adapters is more effective for vision tasks.
+Another example is Convpass~\cite{jie2022convolutional}, which identifies the limitations of current adapters due to their lack of strong inductive biases, thereby constraining their performance.
+To overcome this, Convpass incorporates trainable convolutional blocks into the adapter architecture, effectively merging the advantages of convolutional neural networks to enhance its capabilities.
+Furthermore, AIM~\cite{yang2023aim} introduces domain-specific adapters designed for spatial, temporal, and joint reasoning, while ST-Adapter~\cite{pan2022st} proposes a spatiotemporal adapter to improve a vision model's reasoning ability across spatial and temporal dimensions, catering to video understanding tasks.
+In the domain of robotic manipulation, Rob-Adapter~\cite{sharma2023lossless} uses the classic bottleneck architecture, commonly used in image classification, to achieve lossless adaptation for robotics-specific tasks.
+With the emergence of image and video generation tasks, adapter tuning methods have also been widely adopted in this field.
+These include their use for style embedding~\cite{mou2024t2i,chen2024artadapter}, model fine-tuning acceleration~\cite{xing2024simda}, and other applications that align with the unique demands of generative tasks.

-In the second category, these methods focus on optimizing the adapter's architecture to reduce trainable parameters.
-One such example is LoRand~\cite{yin20231}, which creates compact adapter structures through a low-rank synthesis approach.
-This method achieves a reduction in parameters by parameterizing both the down-projection layer $W_{down}$ and the up-projection layer $W_{up}$ through the multiplication of three low-rank matrices.
-Another distinct approach is presented in SCT~\cite{zhao2023sct}, which opts for a selective channel tuning strategy, focusing on specific task-relevant channels to lower parameter costs.
-Furthermore, Polyhistor~\cite{liu2022polyhistor} adopts a unique method by decomposing a hyper-network into two separate hyper-networks and factorizing an adapter's weight matrix into two kernels.
-This technique is particularly beneficial in multi-task architectures, contributing to a reduction in the number of parameters.
-Expanding on the ideas of Polyhistor, VMT-Adapter~\cite{xin2023vmt} integrates knowledge extraction modules to adapt to multiple vision tasks efficiently, demonstrating both parameter and training efficiency.